aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/limit-the-number-of-pages-generated-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

-Sometimes, you want to print a range of pages to an output PDF file.
+Sometimes you want to print a range of pages to an output PDF file.
 Aspose.Cells for JavaScript via C++ has the ability to set a limit on how many pages are generated when converting an Excel spreadsheet to the PDF file format.

 {{% /alert %}}